jamesplease/materialish/CONTRIBUTING.md

 npm install
 ```

-Once that's done, you're ready to start up the site.
+Once that's done, you can now run the site locally.
 To do that, execute this command:

 ```
 npm start
 ```

+The terminal will let you know the URL of your locally-running site.

 > Heads up: the website is a bit complex from a developer's perspective right now.
 We prioritized getting it working over making it the simplest it could possibly be.
 If you're trying to make a change, but are unable to,
-> please [reach out](https://github.com/jamesplease/materialish/issues/new?title=Contributing+help) and we'll do our best to help you out.
+> please [reach out](https://github.com/jamesplease/materialish/issues/new?title=Contributing+help) and we'll do our best to help you get things working.

 ### One More Thing...